 Keeping hockey uniforms looking great doesn't need to be such a chore.
-It would be nice if all players had managers who whisked away the dirty uniforms and a nice, clean one magically appeared on game day.
-But since that is reserved for the chosen few, here are some tips for keeping hockey uniforms looking their best.
+Here are some tips for keeping hockey uniforms looking their best.

 Know Your Hockey Uniform Material